 It is true that tobacco products have not been regulated by the FDA, though the agency has attempted to do so almost since its 1906 founding.
 But after decades of regulation by the Federal Trade Commission (FTC), the Federal Communication Commission (FCC), and Congress itself, hardly anyone who has followed the industry would say it has gone “basically unregulated.”

 Instead, some would argue that it was regulation that defined the industry’s trade practices and, by doing so, maintained the industry’s high profits and expanded the sale of products in just those markets Tobacco-Free Kids and others worry about.
 (See John Calfee’s “The Ghost of Cigarette Advertising Past, Regulation, Nov.-Dec.
 1986.)

 How could this be?
 Consider the following capsules that come from a long tobacco saga (these and more can be found in Bruce Yandle, et al., “Bootleggers, Baptists and Televangelists: Regulating Tobacco by Litigation,” University of Illinois Law Review, 2008):

-No, there is no evidence to suggest that the tobacco has until now been “an industry that has gone basically unregulated.”
+No, there is no evidence to suggest that tobacco has until now been “an industry that has gone basically unregulated.”
 But there is ample evidence that tobacco regulation has served the interests of the industry and the politicians that broker favors to the industry.
-Meanwhile, consumers of tobacco products, who are generally a lower-income population, have been denied the benefits of competitively determined product information; they also have unwittingly become major sources of revenue for state politicians, who generally provide more benefits to higher income than lower income consumers.
+Meanwhile, consumers of tobacco products, who are generally a lower-income population, have been denied the benefits of competitively determined product information; they also have unwittingly become major sources of revenue for state politicians, who generally provide more benefits to higher-income than lower-income consumers.